To request and pay for a transcript from UAB, visit the Office of the Registrar.

 Who should I ask for letters of recommendation?

 Since admission to IEM is heavily weighted on your industry experience, we suggest that you obtain letters of recommendation from your supervisors and coworkers.
-The application allows you to enter names and e-mail addresses and the Graduate School will send an e-mail address to them directly.
+The application allows you to enter names and e-mail addresses and the Graduate School will send an e-mail to them directly.
 There's no need to ask them to write a formal letter.

 - Why do you want to be a part of IEM and what do you expect to gain?